BhupeshDahiya/devops-cloud-interview-guide/08-kubernetes/27-node-affinity.md

 ### Key takeaway

 > **Node Affinity** gives you fine-grained control over where your pods are scheduled — based on node labels.
 Use it to improve performance, availability, and compliance by matching the right workload to the right node.

+### Extras - pod affinity/anti-affinity

+Pod affinity and anti-affinity control scheduling based on other Pods.
+Affinity places Pods close together for performance, while anti-affinity spreads them apart for high availability.
+These rules use labels and a topology key (this defines close or far) to define the scope, and can be either required or preferred.